Martinfacot/CNN_Spectra_Classification/README.md

 These files contain comprehensive metrics and performance evaluations for their respective models.

-## How the Software Works (in developement)
+## How the Software Works
-The software implements a comprehensive workflow for metabolite spectra classification:
+The software implements a comprehensive workflow for metabolite spectra classification (the final version cannot be provided due to confidentiality policies):

 ### Data Preparation
 - Users select a patient folder containing metabolite spectra images